-To hunt on Fort Carson or PCMS you need to (in no particular order for 1 through 3): (1) complete a one-time registration of account on iSportsman and log into that account, (2) complete the annual downrange safety briefing by selecting "My Safety Briefs", (3) purchase an annual recreational permit, only after completion of the safety brief, (4) register firearms (unless using bow), and after 1 through 3 are complete, (4) obtain a daily downrange pass.
+To hunt on Fort Carson or PCMS you need to (in no particular order for 1 through 4): (1) complete a one-time registration of account on iSportsman and log into that account, (2) complete the annual downrange safety briefing by selecting "My Safety Briefs", (3) purchase an annual recreational permit, only after completion of the safety brief, (4) register firearms (unless using bow), and after 1 through 4 are complete, then (5) obtain a daily downrange pass.

 There are changes for those desiring to bring youth, 11 years of age or younger, downrange with them, as follows:

 The Colorado Parks and Wildlife (CPW) provides free hunting opportunities for those in the Wounded Warrior program.

 - To view the CPW regulation pertaining to Wounded Warrior tags, Click HERE.

 - To view Wounded Warrior hunting Fort Carson information, Click HERE.